 The more you read, the better the chance of finding inspiration.
 You may find questions of your own in what you’re reading, which you can research and use as material for a blog.
 It is useful to find and pay attention to all sorts of sources that focus on your interests and sector.

-I would suggest writing your ideas down, when you have them, to come back to later.
+When you have ideas, writing them down can be helpful to come back to later on.
 I have missed a lot of content that I thought of in the early hours of the morning because I didn’t write them down.
 Even if it isn’t your best stuff, there will be a golden nugget in your notebook to come back to when you have writer’s block.

 The same keyword research you do to improve your website’s SEO will also help you identify what people are searching for generally.
 There may well be something in there worth writing about.